lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-4.rst

 **Get Support:** Everyone is encouraged to ask questions or raise issues in the `Support Category <https://community.lsst.org/c/support/6>`_ of the Rubin Community Forum.
 Rubin staff will respond to all questions posted there.

-**Terminology:**

-* `ADQL <https://www.ivoa.net/documents/latest/ADQL.html>`_: Astronomy Query Data Language
-* PNG: Portable Network Graphic
-* color: The difference in magnitude (brightness) between adjacent bands (e.g., g-r, r-i).
-* CMD: color-magnitude diagram, a plot with a color on one axis and magnitude on the other.

 ----

 **1. Log in to the Portal and execute a query.**